 6. Look Closely at No Closing Cost Refinance Offers

 You have probably heard of a no-cost refinance loan offered by some mortgage companies.
 Don’t be fooled by the way these refinance loans are structured.
 Mortgage lenders do not lend money for free.

 Their fees are just made by offering a higher rate to make money when they sell your loan.
 Always compare no cost refinance offers with a traditional refinance offer to see if you really are getting a deal or not.

 7. Know the Different Types of Refinance Loans

 There are several types of refinance programs available today.
 Knowing which one is best for your situation can help you reach your refinance goals.

-Streamline Refinance – If you have a Government backed mortgage such as a VA or FHA loan you may qualify for a streamline refinance.
-As the name suggest it is a refinance streamlined to make it quicker and requiring less documentation that traditional financing.
+Streamline Refinance – If you have a Government-backed mortgage such as a VA or FHA loan, you may qualify for a streamline refinance.
+As the name suggests, it is a refinance streamlined to make it quicker and requiring less documentation than traditional financing.